Station to Station: Critical reception

 Station to Station received positive reviews from music critics on its release.
 Paul Trynka says overall, critics acknowledged that Bowie was exploring new territories.
 Ian MacDonald noted Bowie's musical growth in Britain's Street Life magazine, recognising it as one of his finest albums up to that point.
 He believed it was the first album he'd released where it felt he had total control.
 Writing for NME, Charles Murray praised the music throughout the record, but was critical of Bowie's vocal performance, particularly on "Word on a Wing" and "Wild Is the Wind".
 Another reviewer for NME found the album "a strange and confusing musical whirlpool where nothing is what it seems", ultimately calling it "one of the most significant albums released in the last five years".
-The magazine named it the second greatest album of the year, behind Bob Dylan's Desire.
+The magazine named it the second best album of the year, behind Bob Dylan's Desire.
 John Ingham of Sounds magazine gave immense praise to the album, naming "Golden Years", "TVC 15" and "Stay" some of Bowie's best songs up to that point and overall "a great record of our time".
 Musically, he viewed it as a cross between The Man Who Sold the World and Young Americans.
 Some reviewers found the lyrics' meaning difficult to comprehend, with Ingham citing "TVC 15" as an example.
 However, he felt it was part of the LP's charm.

 In America, Billboard felt Bowie had "found his musical niche" with songs like "Fame" and "Golden Years" but that "the 10-minute title cut drags".
 Rolling Stone writer Teri Moris applauded the album's 'rockier' moments but discerned a move away from the genre, finding it "the thoughtfully professional effort of a style-conscious artist whose ability to write and perform demanding rock & roll exists comfortably alongside his fascination for diverse forms ... while there's little doubt about his skill, one wonders how long he'll continue wrestling with rock at all".
 Critic Dave Marsh was extremely negative, calling it "the most significant advance in LP filler since Lou Reed's Metal Machine Music [1975]".
 Considering "Word on a Wing" the "only complete success" on the LP, he panned the tracks as overlong, unexciting and uninteresting, further arguing that "it's rather appalling that the best thing [Bowie] can think of doing with his talent currently is fool around."